-Tabl e of Contents Act 1 - 1.7 the following box and l list the Securiti ies Act 1 • growth company," as defined in Section 2(a)(19) of the Securities Act.
-This registration statement complies with the requirements nemerging growth company.
-CALCULATION OF REGISTRATION FEE - Larg ge accelerated filer 🗆 Accelerated file r Non- -accelerated filer \Box (Do not check if a smaller reporting ng company) Smaller reporti ng company \boxtimes registrant is an "emerging growth company," as defined in Secti apply to an issuer that is an emerging growth company. on 2(a)(19) of the Securiti es Act.
-This registratio n statement complies v with the requirem ents CALCULA ATION OF REGISTRAT ION FEE Title of Each Class of Securities to be Registered to be Maximum Aggregate Offering Price Maximum Aggregate Com mon Stock, \$0.0001 par value per share (2) esentative's Warrants to Purchase Common Stock(3) mon Stock Underlying Representative's Warrants (2)(4) 90,909 \$15.00 Tota l Registration Fee (1) (2) (3) (4) stock the underwriters have the option to purchase to cover of Pursuant to Rule 416 under the Securities Act, the shares of common stock as may from time to time become issuable by No registration fee pursuant to Rule 457(g) under the Securit Estimated solely for the purposes of calculating the registratishare exercise price equal to 125% of the public offering pric \$3,137.20 for \$23,000,000 of shares (equating to 1,916,666 previous rate of \$136.40 per million dollars, and \$269.31 for dollars. \$170.50 for \$1,250,000 of shares (equating to 83,333 shares rate of \$136.40 per million dollars, and \$14.63 for an additio \$3,591.64 was previously paid. over-allotments, if any. common stock registered have reason of stock splits, stockies Act. ion fee pursuant to Rule 45 ce. shares at the now-proposed an additional \$2,070,896 at the now-proposed maximal \$115,635 (equating to nereby also include an ck dividends, recapital of 7(g) under the Securit d maximum aggregate (equating to 174,242 s mum aggregate offerir 7,576 shares) at the ne indeterminate number izations or other similaries Act.
-The warrants are offering price per share hares) at the new rate of \$128.80 per of additional shar ar transactions. are exercisable at e of \$12.00) at th of \$128.80 per m 15.00) at the prev million dollars. res of a per e illion rious file a further amendment which specifically states that this Regis stration Statement shall t hereafter become effe ective in accordance v with Section 8(a)
+Tabl e of Contents Act 1 If this Form is a post-effective amendment filed pursuant t registration statement number of the earlier effective registr 1.7 the following box and l list the Securiti ies Act 1 If this Form is a post-effective amendment filed pursuant tregistration statement number of the earlier effective registr ' , the following box and d list the Securit ies - Indicate by check mark whether the registrant is a large acpany.
+See the definitions of "large accelerated filer," "accelerick one): Larg ge accelerated filer 🗆 Accelerated file r Non- -accelerated filer $\Box$ (Do not check if a smaller reporting ng company) Smaller reporti ng company $\boxtimes$ registrant is an "emerging growth company," as defined in Secti apply to an issuer that is an emerging growth company. on 2(a)(19) of the Securiti es Act.
+This registratio n statement complies v with the requirem ents CALCULA ATION OF REGISTRAT ION FEE Title of Each Class of Securities to be Registered Amount to be Registered Proposed Maximum Aggregate Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fo Com mon Stock, \$0.0001 par value per share (2) 2,090,908 \$12.00 \$25,090,896 \$3,406.51 esentative's Warrants to Purchase Common Stock(3) mon Stock Underlying Representative's Warrants (2)(4) 90,909 \$15.00 \$1,363,635 \$185.13 Tota l Registration Fee \$26,454,531 \$3,591.64 (1) (2) (3) (4) The registration fee is calculated in accordance with Rule 45 stock the underwriters have the option to purchase to cover of Pursuant to Rule 416 under the Securities Act, the shares of a common stock as may from time to time become issuable by No registration fee pursuant to Rule 457(g) under the Securit Estimated solely for the purposes of calculating the registratishare exercise price equal to 125% of the public offering price \$3,137.20 for \$23,000,000 of shares (equating to 1,916,666 stocked) previous rate of \$136.40 per million dollars, and \$269.31 for dollars. \$170.50 for \$1,250,000 of shares (equating to 83,333 shares rate of \$136.40 per million dollars, and \$14.63 for an addition \$3,591.64 was previously paid. over-allotments, if any. common stock registered have reason of stock splits, stockies Act. ion fee pursuant to Rule 45 ce. shares at the now-proposed an additional \$2,070,896 at the now-proposed maximal \$115,635 (equating to nereby also include an ck dividends, recapital of 7(g) under the Securit d maximum aggregate (equating to 174,242 s mum aggregate offerir 7,576 shares) at the ne indeterminate number izations or other similaries Act.
+The warrants are offering price per share hares) at the new rate of \$128.80 per of additional shar ar transactions. are exercisable at e of \$12.00) at th of \$128.80 per m 15.00) at the prev million dollars. res of a per e illion rious file a Registrant hereby amends this Registration Statement on su I further amendment which specifically states that this Regis Securities Act of 1933 or until the Registration Statement sha ion 8(a), may determine. stration Statement shall t hereafter become effe ective in accordance v with Section 8(a)